Sudharma/sudoku-solver/README.md

 # Exception Cases

-1. If the input length is incorrect , i,e not equal to 81 (NxN) then its considered improper Board.
+1. If the input length is incorrect , i,e not equal to 81 (NxN) then `Incorrect Input, Sudoku board cannot be formed` ERROR is shown
-2. If the input length is correct but the values given are not valid Sudoku board then `cannot be complete` ERROR is shown.
+2. If the input length is correct but the values given are not valid Sudoku board then `cannot be completed` ERROR is shown.
 3. More the number of x in the input will also solve the problem.

 # Download and Execution.